 NADC’s 30 laboratories employed 2600 civilians, including 1600 scientists and engineers; 300 military were also stationed there and took part in research and development duties.

 NADC was also the home of the Aviation Medical Acceleration Laboratory, which housed the world’s most powerful human centrifuge.
-It began operation in the early 1950s and was used by NASA for training of X-15 pilots as well as astronauts from Projects Mercury, Gemini and Apollo and the early Space Shuttle program.
+It began operation in the early 1950s and was used by NASA for acceleration training and feasibility testing for X-15 pilots as well as astronauts from Projects Mercury, Gemini (New Nine), Gemini/Apollo and the early Space Shuttle program.

 In January 1993, the facility name was changed from NADC to the Naval Air Warfare Center (NAWC) Warminster.
 In 1996, NAWC Warminster was realigned under the BRAC (Base Realignment And Closure) program, relocating activities to Naval Air Station Patuxent River, Maryland.
 The base closed permanently on September 30, 1996 and has been redeveloped for nonmilitary use.